Summary

 # scaler.fit_transform(X_test) # NEVER do this

-A linear kernel gives you a straight-line (or hyperplane) decision boundary.
-If your classes are arranged in concentric circles, spirals, or any nonlinear pattern, a linear kernel will fail completely.
-When in doubt, start with RBF — it can approximate linear boundaries too (with appropriate γ), so you rarely lose by defaulting to it.
+A linear kernel produces a hyperplane decision boundary.
+If the classes are arranged in concentric circles, spirals, or any other nonlinear pattern, a linear kernel will fail outright.
+When in doubt, RBF is the preferred starting point: it can approximate linear boundaries with appropriate γ, so little is lost by defaulting to it.

 The γ parameter for the RBF kernel is arguably the most important and most sensitive hyperparameter in both SVM and OCSVM.
-The default (‘scale’ in sklearn) is reasonable but rarely optimal.
-Always include γ in your hyperparameter search.
-Small changes in γ can cause dramatic changes in model behavior — the difference between a model that works and one that’s useless can be a factor of 2 in γ.
+The default (‘scale’ in scikit-learn) is reasonable but rarely optimal. γ should always be included in the hyperparameter search.
+Small changes in γ can produce substantial changes in model behaviour; the difference between a working model and an ineffective one can amount to a factor of two in γ.

 Training OCSVM on Contaminated Data

-OCSVM assumes its training data is “normal.”
-If anomalies sneak into the training set (which they often do in practice), the model learns an overly permissive boundary that includes those anomalies as normal.
-Mitigation strategies include: carefully curating training data, using a small ν to allow some contamination, or pre-filtering obvious outliers before training.
+OCSVM assumes that its training data is “normal.”
+When anomalies enter the training set, which occurs frequently in practice, the model learns an overly permissive boundary that incorporates those anomalies as normal.
+Mitigation strategies include careful curation of training data, use of a small ν that allows some contamination, and pre-filtering of obvious outliers before training.

-SVM and OCSVM share a name, a mathematical foundation, and a kernel-based approach to learning — but they solve fundamentally different problems.
-SVM is a supervised classifier that needs labeled examples from both classes to draw a separating boundary between them.
-OCSVM is a semi-supervised anomaly detector that needs only normal data to draw a boundary around it.
+SVM and OCSVM share a name, a mathematical foundation, and a kernel-based approach to learning, but they address fundamentally different problems.
+SVM is a supervised classifier that requires labelled examples from both classes to draw a separating boundary between them.
+OCSVM is a semi-supervised anomaly detector that requires only normal data to draw a boundary around the normal class.

-The choice between them isn’t a matter of which is “better” — it’s a matter of which matches your problem:
+The choice between them is not a matter of which is preferable in general, but of which matches the problem:

-- Have labeled data from both classes?
-SVM will almost always outperform OCSVM because it uses more information.
+- Labelled data from both classes is available.
+SVM will almost always outperform OCSVM, since it uses more information.

-- Only have normal data, or anomalies are too rare and diverse to label?
-OCSVM is your tool.
-It builds a model of normality and lets you catch anything unusual — even types of anomalies you’ve never seen before.
+- Only normal data is available, or anomalies are too rare and diverse to label.
+OCSVM is the appropriate tool.
+It builds a model of normality and detects anything unusual, including anomaly types not previously observed.

-- Need to scale to millions of samples?
-Consider Isolation Forest or SGD-based variants instead of kernel SVM/OCSVM.
+- Scaling to millions of samples is required.
+Consider Isolation Forest or SGD-based variants in place of kernel SVM or OCSVM.

-Remember these essential practices: always scale your features, always tune γ and C (or ν), start with an RBF kernel unless you have a reason not to, and validate your model as rigorously as your labeled data allows.
-With these principles in hand, you can confidently pick the right SVM variant for any classification or anomaly detection problem.
+Several essential practices apply throughout: scale features, tune γ and C (or ν), start with an RBF kernel unless a specific reason argues otherwise, and validate the model as rigorously as the labelled data permits.
+With these principles in place, the appropriate SVM variant can be selected for any classification or anomaly detection problem.

 References